spacetelescope/jwst/docs/jwst/source_catalog/main.rst

 Source Detection
 ----------------
-Stars are detected in the input image with one of the following source detection algorithms: ``photutils.detection.DAOStarFinder``, ``photutils.detection.IRAFStarFinder``, or ``photutils.segmentation.SourceFinder`` in conjunction with ``photutils.segmentation.SourceCatalog`` (default).
+Stars are detected in the input image with one of the following source detection algorithms: `photutils.detection.DAOStarFinder`, `photutils.detection.IRAFStarFinder`, or `photutils.segmentation.SourceFinder`, in conjunction with `photutils.segmentation.SourceCatalog` (default).

-DAOStarFinder is an implementation of the `DAOFIND`_ algorithm (`Stetson 1987, PASP 99, 191
+`~photutils.detection.DAOStarFinder` is an implementation of the `DAOFIND`_ algorithm (`Stetson 1987, PASP 99, 191
 <https://ui.adsabs.harvard.edu/abs/1987PASP...99..191S/abstract>`_).
 It searches
-images for local density maxima that have a peak amplitude greater than a specified threshold (the threshold is applied to a convolved image) and have a size and shape similar to a defined 2D Gaussian kernel.
-DAOFind also provides an estimate of the object's roundness and sharpness, whose lower and upper bounds can be specified.
+images for local density maxima that have a peak amplitude greater than a specified threshold (the threshold is applied to a convolved image) and have a size and shape similar to a defined 2D Gaussian kernel.  `DAOFIND`_ also provides an estimate of the object's roundness and sharpness, whose lower and upper bounds can be specified.

-IRAFStarFinder is a Python implementation of the IRAF star finding algorithm, which also calculates the objects' centroids, roundness, and sharpness.
+`~photutils.detection.IRAFStarFinder` is a Python implementation of the IRAF star finding algorithm, which also calculates the objects' centroids, roundness, and sharpness.
-However, IRAFStarFinder uses image moments instead of 1-D Gaussian fits to projected light distributions like DAOStarFinder.
+However, `~photutils.detection.IRAFStarFinder` uses image moments instead of 1-D Gaussian fits to projected light distributions like `~photutils.detection.DAOStarFinder`.

-SourceFinder, the default option, implements an `image segmentation
+`~photutils.segmentation.SourceFinder`, the default option, implements an `image segmentation
 <https://en.wikipedia.org/wiki/Image_segmentation>`_ algorithm, which is a
 process of assigning a label to every pixel in an image such that pixels with the same label are part of the same source.
 The